art-wiju/Vuln-Program-Implementation/README.md

 We assessed vulnerabilities and established a remediation prioritization strategy based on ease of remediation and impact.
 The following priorities were set:

-1. Third Party Software Removal (Wireshark)
+1. Third Party Software Removal (Wireshark, easiest to get rid of)
-2. Windows OS Secure Configuration (Protocols & Ciphers)
+2. Windows OS Secure Configuration (Protocols & Ciphers, second easiest to get rid of with registry modifications)
-3. Windows OS Secure Configuration (Guest Account Group Membership)
+3. Windows OS Secure Configuration (Guest Account Group Membership, could be harder if the guest account was being actively used for a legitimate business process).
-4. Windows OS Updates
+4. Windows OS Updates (Updates must be tested first, Windows is known for releasing glitchy patches)

 ---